From Point Comfort to Fort Monroe: The 400th Anniversary of the African Landing

 Commemoration Ceremony and Preview of the Fort Monroe Visitor and Education Center

-Events begin 9:30 am with a commemoration ceremony and preview of the Fort Monroe Visitor and Education Center.
-Stay for the rest of the day and enjoy cultural demonstrations, vendors, children’s activities, and more in Continental Park.
+Events kicked off at 9:30 am with a commemoration ceremony and preview of the Fort Monroe Visitor and Education Center followed by cultural demonstrations, vendors, children’s activities, and more in Continental Park.

 First African Arrival